 The ATT and ATE effects on reading and math achievement gains stratified by poverty condition are presented in Table 16.
 Noteworthy, all algorithms find positive and significant ATT and ATE effects in the unconditional model.
 Under the Gaussian Kernel matching, the ATT and ATE of having a TMBC teacher tenured under the 2007 Regulation on reading among poor students are positive, significant and substantial in both model specifications.
 The ATE of being assigned to this type of TMBC teacher rages between a 0.088 and a 0.099 standard deviation gain in reading achievement for a student living in poverty.
 The size of this effect is almost identical to the one found by the HLM estimation, but stronger in terms of significance.
-In addition, no significant effect is found in math.
+In addition, no significant effect is found on students from non-poor households in reading achievement and no significant effect is found in math.